-- 3.29 The Council has now produced a schedule of Main Modifications, these take into account the discussions at the examination hearing sessions and direction from the Inspector.
-The Main Modifications indicate an annual need for 180 homes per year, and for the period covered by the Plan (2018-2034) this equates to the need to provide 2,880 homes. - 3.30 Map 4 illustrates the site allocations for housing, employment and retail growth, alongside the European sites.
+- The Council subsequently produced a schedule of Main Modifications, these take into account the discussions at the examination hearing sessions and direction from the Inspector.
+Further Main Modifications were proposed in the summer 2021.
+The Main Modifications, including the Further Main Modifications indicate an annual need for 180 homes per year, and for the period covered by the Plan (2018-2034) this equates to the need to provide 2,880 homes (rather than the 2,699 referred to in paragraph 3.26. - 3.30 Map 4 illustrates the site allocations for housing, employment and retail growth, alongside the European sites.
 Maps 5, 6 and 7 show the allocations in more detail.